pharpend/louse/README.md

 "git", and "decamp" came up.
 It seems appropriate, because camping is vaguely reminiscent of free/open-source developers collaborating.

-Hopefully the "bugtrack" portion of the name is obvious.
+Hopefully the "bugtracker" portion of the name is obvious.